mainio/decidim-module-tunnistamo/README.md

 For the workflow configuration options, please refer to the [decidim-verifications documentation](https://github.com/decidim/decidim/tree/master/decidim-verifications).

-If you want to enable email verification process for new identities:
+If you want to enable email verification process for unconfirmed users:

 ```ruby
 Decidim::Tunnistamo.configure do |config|